mcgnly/DeveloperDocumentation/Android/LoginSequence.md

     }

-So, now that you are en expert in building Login sequences, get back to the <a href="https://developer.relayr.io/documents/Android/GettingStarted"> Getting Started </a> menu to continue building your app.
+So, now that you are an expert in building Login sequences, get back to the <a href="https://developer.relayr.io/documents/Android/GettingStarted"> Getting Started </a> menu to continue building your app.